-Katya de Becerra writes atmospheric young adult horror thrillers featuring determined characters, complicated families and enigmatic places.
+Katya de Becerra writes atmospheric horror thrillers featuring determined characters, complicated families and enigmatic places.
 Critics called her debut What The Woods Keep “a thoughtful and compelling horror fantasy” (The Bulletin) and “a narrative that will keep readers enthralled” (Booklist), while her second novel Oasis earned a starred review from Booklist.
-Her third novel, When Ghosts Call Us Home, earned a starred review from Kirkus, which called it “haunting, intense, and eerily spooky.”
-She is also co-editor of the anthology This Fresh Hell, which reimagines and subverts horror tropes in new and unexpected ways.
+Her third novel, When Ghosts Call Us Home, earned two starred reviews (Kirkus and Booklist), Kirkus calling it “haunting, intense, and eerily spooky” and including it in its Best of 2023 list.
+She is also co-editor of the bestselling anthology This Fresh Hell, which reimagines and subverts horror tropes in new and unexpected ways.
 As a child, Katya wanted to be an Egyptologist, but instead she earned a PhD in Cultural Anthropology and now works at a university, where she teaches and researches as well as supervises graduate students in Anthropology, Creative Writing and Education.
 Katya is a short version of her real name, which is very long and gets mispronounced a lot.